HilalBerhe/ExxonMobil-Pioneer-Natural-Resources-M-A-Accretion-Dilution-Model/README.md

 | New ExxonMobil Shares Issued | 545.2 Million |
 | Pioneer Shareholder Ownership | 11.9% |

 The acquisition was financed entirely through ExxonMobil shares rather than cash or debt.

 Approximately **545.2 million new ExxonMobil shares** were issued to Pioneer shareholders, resulting in former Pioneer investors owning approximately **11.9% of the combined company**.

 ---

 ## Transaction Assumptions

-The transaction assumptions establish the purchase consideration, exchange ratio, share issuance, ownership structure, and expected merger synergies used throughout the model.
+The Transaction Assumptions section establishes the purchase consideration, exchange ratio, share issuance, ownership structure, and expected merger synergies used throughout the model.

 ![ExxonMobil Transaction Assumptions Part 1](ExxonMobil%20Transaction%20Assumptions%20Part%201.png)